Pappithasathiya/Df/README.md

     <section id="about">
         <div class="section-content">
             <h2>About Me</h2>
-            <p>I'm a cyber security expert and technology enthusiast who is passionate about helping organizations protect their data and create secure online environments.
-I'm driven by the desire to put technology to work for the greater good and empower individuals and businesses to benefit from the digital revolution.
-With over 7 years of experience in the field, I'm dedicated to staying up to date with the latest trends and innovations in the cyber security landscape.
-I'm also committed to helping others learn more about the importance of online security and how to stay safe online..</p>
+            <p>I'm a cyber ore about the importance of online security and how to stay safe online..</p>
         </div>
     </section>